xaviermignot/xaviermignot.github.io/_drafts/azure-iot-device-journey.md

 In 2019 I've bought a Meadow board from [Wilderness Labs](https://www.wildernesslabs.co/), after missing their Kickstarter campaign in 2018.
 The promise is to run a full .NET Standard on a microcontroller board, which was appealing to me as C# is my preferred language, and I had some issues with C on the MXChip.
 However I have barely used this board for the moment, I only went through the getting started guides and that's it.
 The development experience with Visual Studio "full" (not Code) was not that great, I had to reset/reflash my board all the time, it was pretty clunky so I put it aside for the moment.
 The project is still in beta, it requires lots of work so I don't mind, I will probably get back to it once VS Code support will be out (it's on the roadmap).
+The fact that I finally haven't used yet is totally on me, I do want to mention it though as I think it's great to have options to code in C# on microcontrollers.
-If you are really into .NET and don't want to use any other language than C# (I know some folks like that 😜), Meadow is one of the best choice among microcontrollers.
+If you are really into .NET and don't want to use any other language than C# (I know some folks like that 😜), you should give Meadow a try.

 ## Adafruit boards